alexdsbreslav/python_for_uxr/step1_download_tools/README.md

 To copy this repo to your computer:
 1. Go back out to the `python_for_uxr` home page.
 You can <a href="https://github.com/alexdsbreslav/python_for_uxr" target="_blank">right-click here</a> to open the repo home page in another tab.
-2. Click on the green `Clone` button.
+2. Click on the green `Code` button.
 3. Click `Download ZIP`.
 4. Go to the documents folder on your computer.
 Double-click on the file `python_for_uxr-master.zip` to unzip it.
 5. Move the file to your documents folder.